AI-READI/pyfairdatatools/README.md

    You can also use version 1.2.0 of Poetry, but you will need to run `poetry lock` after installing the dependencies.

-3. Add your modifications and run the tests:
+3. Add your modifications and run the tests.
+You can also use the command `poe test` for running the tests.

    ```bash
    poetry run pytest